GuangLun2000/GuangLun2000.github.io/index.md

 ## News and Updates

+- **March 2024：**Very excited to get a MPhil offer from Engineering department at Cambridge University!
 - **Feb 2024：**Got a MSc offer from the CS department of UCL.
 - **Dec 2023：**Very excited to be selected as [AAAI-24 UC Scholar](https://aaai.org/aaai-conference/undergraduate-consortium-program/), see you in Canada!
 - **Dec 2023：**Got a MSc offer from the physics department of Imperial College London.